The Arras People 2011 Benchmark Report is out – and this year the study shows some interesting facts about pay.

 Just for the record, sexism at work is not allowed, although you only have to speak informally to women to know that discrimination of all sorts is still very much a part of working life.

 Alistair Tebbit, Institute of Directors spokesman, believes sexism at work will get worse with the EU voting to extend maternity leave to 20 weeks on full pay.
-“It is not desirable for the EU to create a large tax, in effect, on employing women,” he said.
+“It is not desirable for the EU to create a large tax, in effect, on employing women,” he said in an article in The Star [link removed June 2020 as it is not longer available].
 “Such a step is unlikely to improve the prospects of women in the workplace.”

 MEPs also voted to give men two weeks’ paternity leave at full pay.
 The European Council now has to discuss the proposals, and this could take some time.